Pulsar Sparking: What if mountains on the surface?: calculating the inner gap height and potential drop

-The mean free path of positrons (electrons) and high-energy photons in the strong magnetic field can be regarded as the gap height.
-While \citetalias{Ruderman+etal+1975} attribute the dominant radiation mechanism to curvature radiation (CR), in which accelerated positrons convert their kinetic energy into high-energy photons, we argue that resonant inverse Compton scattering (ICS) first proposed by \citet{Sutherland+1979} and \citet{Daugherty+1989} plays the primary role in high-energy photon production due to its significantly higher efficiency compared to CR \citep{Xia+etal+1985,Zhang+etal+1996,Zhang+etal+1997,Xu+2000}.
+The characteristic height of the gap can be approximated by the mean free path of relativistic positrons (electrons) and the emitted high-energy photons within the strong magnetic field.
+While \citetalias{Ruderman+etal+1975} attributes the dominant radiation mechanism to curvature radiation (CR), in which accelerated positrons convert their kinetic energy into high-energy photons, we argue that inverse Compton scattering (ICS), first applied to pulsar radiation mechanism by \cite{Sutherland+1979, Xia+etal+1985} and \cite{Daugherty+1989}, can dominate the production of high-energy photons due to the higher efficiency compared to the CR process\citep{Arons+1983,Zhang+etal+1996,Zhang+etal+1997,Xu+2000}.